uit-no/lickcalc/templates/help_chapters/help_todo.md

 Add link and new section for using lickcalc
-Add example for each filetype
-Add OHRBETS

 Check file format link works
-Try to make code lines not wrap table of contents correct order add extra detail to long lick explaining bottle position, include med file
+add extra detail to long lick explaining bottle position, include med file

 check code in installing locally etc